The Abolitionists

-The Abolitionists is a 2016 documentary film by Darrin Fletcher and Chet Thomas about a sting mission orchestrated in Colombia by the organization Operation Underground Railroad jump team, led by former U.S. Homeland Security Special Agent Timothy Ballard, countering child sex trafficking.
+The Abolitionists is a 2016 American documentary film directed by Darrin Fletcher and Chet Thomas about a sting mission orchestrated in Colombia by the organization Operation Underground Railroad jump team, led by former U.S. Homeland Security Special Agent Tim Ballard, countering child sex trafficking.

-Development
+Production

-The film was developed first and foremost as a reality television series, but as the first episode was being editing it began to take on its own life as a feature film, with seven episodes of the television series also being completed.
+The film was developed first and foremost as a reality television series, but as the first episode was being edited it began to take on its own life as a feature film, with seven episodes of the television series about subsequent jumps produced shortly after.

 Reception

 Critical response

 The site NYC Movie Guru's critic wrote: "Spellbinding, gripping and eye-opening.
 Bravo to directors Darrin Fletcher and Chet Thomas for bringing Tim Ballard and the human rights issue of child sex trafficking to light".
 The Abolitionists had a one-night premiere on May 16, 2016, at over 450 theaters.